CLUB CULTURE

 Through the expression of vintage clothing and music, a fabric book explores the era-defining significance and impact of the revolution in London in the late 1960s.
 Looking back, the 1960s may also be used to pinpoint the origins of many of the major issues of today, such as neo-liberalism, anti-consumerism, and personal identity.
 Was that a revolution just in that period?
 Or, have we always been in the midst of it?
 1960s?
 2010s!

-*MONA LISA IN 2020S
+THE NEW MONA LISA

 MAP NAVIGATION